celo-org/celo-monorepo/packages/docs/command-line-interface/reserve.md

 OPTIONS
+  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Spender's address

+  --ledgerAddresses=ledgerAddresses                  [default: 1] If --userLedger is set, this will get the first N
+                                                     addresses for local signing

+  --ledgerConfirmAddress                             Set it to ask confirmation for the address of the transaction from
+                                                     the ledger

+  --ledgerCustomAddresses=ledgerCustomAddresses      [default: [0]] If --userLedger is set, this will get the array of
+                                                     index addresses for local signing.
+Example --ledgerCustomAddresses "[4,99]"

+  --to=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d    (required) Receiving address

+  --useLedger                                        Set it to use a ledger wallet

-  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Spender's address --to=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d    (required) Receiving address --useMultiSig                                      True means the request will be sent through multisig.
+  --useMultiSig                                      True means the request will be sent through multisig.

   --value=value                                      (required) The unit amount of Celo Gold (cGLD)

 EXAMPLES